RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Evaluation Methodology

 \subsubsection{RNNFast Design Variations}

-We compare our design with two alternative RNNFast architectures that uses CMOS and Memristor technologies.
-We call them RNNFast-CMOS and RNNFast-Me respectively.
+We compare our design with two alternative RNNFast architectures that use CMOS and Memristor technologies.
+We call them RNNFast-CMOS and ISAAC-RNN respectively.
 For RNNFast-CMOS, we used SRAM buffers for both LSTM inputs and weight storage within PEs.
-MAC units are also implemented with fully CMOS logic.
-We used SRAM based LUT for nonlinear functions.
+MAC units are also implemented with CMOS logic.
+We used SRAM-based LUTs for the nonlinear functions.
 Input SRAM buffers are also chained like racetrack memories in order to deliver all inputs to all LSTM units.
-We also compared RNNFast with an ISAAC-like \cite{shafiee_isca2016} design for RNN that stores inputs in eDRAM and is entirely CMOS and memristor-based.
-This is a state-of-the art solution for accelerating dot products.

-More over we also used ISAAC crossbar design on top of the RNNFast called RNNFast-Me.
-RNNFast-Me architecture uses 128x128 2-bit memristor crossbars similar to the ISAAC in for the dot product engine.
-RNNFast-Me leverages the architecture elements of RNNFast, with the exception of the memristor crossbar.
-In order to fit the memristor crossbar to RNNFast for fair comparison, we change the input data layout.
-The compute capacity of the crossbar has to be factored in the RNNFast-Me design.
-First, Each memristor dot product engine is capable of $128\times16$ multiplications in parallel (128 inputs by 16 weights).
-In an LSTM neuron each input is multiplied by 4 different weights as discussed in section \ref{sec:background}.
-Thus, each Memristor dot product engine can handle 4 neurons, making each LSTM in RNNFast-Me computationally equivalent to 4 LSTMs in RNNFast.
-Second, mermirstor crossbar performs on each bit of multiple inputs in each cycle while the RNNFast design perfome on whole input bit in each cycle. for leveraging the memrisor crossbar performance we changed the input DWM layout in order to store each input in a different racetrack.
-Therefore, at each cycle single bit of 128 input would be accessible.
+ISAAC-RNN is an ISAAC \cite{shafiee_isca2016}-like design for RNN that stores inputs in eDRAM and is entirely CMOS and memristor-based.
+ISAAC-RNN uses 128x128 2-bit memristor crossbars, similar to what was used in ISAAC, for the dot product engine.
+We kept the input buffer and aggregation unit designs same as RNNFast in order to only see the effect of memristor in the design and have a more fair comparison since eDRAM and CMOS logic has higher energy consumption than DWM.
+Each memristor dot product engine is capable of $128\times16$ multiplications in parallel (128 inputs by 16 weights).
+In an LSTM neuron each input is multiplied by 4 different weight sets.
+Thus, each memristor dot product engine can handle 4 neurons, making each crossbar in ISAAC-RNN computationally equivalent to 4 LSTMs in RNNFast.
+Thus there are 16 LSTM units per tile for ISAAC-RNN instead of 64 per tile in RNNFast.
+Inputs go bit by bit to the memristor crossbars.
+However, a chuck of 128 inputs needs to be supplied in a single cycle.
+We changed the input layout to maximize the performance of ISAAC-RNN, for a fair comparison.